dat3Cph/spring2025/docs/projects/sp-1-movie-repo/README.md

 4. You should write DAO CRUD methods for the entities.
 The DAO methods should be implemented using JPA.
 You will also need to implement a service layer that uses the DAO methods.
 5. You should write enough tests to cover the functionality of the backend.
 The tests should be written using JUnit and test containers.
 6. Use as many of the concepts you have learned as possible as functional programming, streams, lambdas, generics, JPA, Lombok etc.
 7. Share the code on Github for each group, and make sure that the code is well documented and that the code is clean and readable.
+By well documented, we mean that the code should be self-explanatory and that the code should be commented where necessary and make a nice README.md file.

 Below is a suggestion of how you can structure the project.
 You are free to structure the project as you see fit.
 Maybe it's a good idea to create a project in Github and then invite your group members to the project.
 Then you can work on the project together.

 ## Day 1

-- Find a group to work with and [sign up on Moodle](https://cphbusiness.mrooms.net/mod/choicegroup/view.php?id=731119).
+- Find a group to work with and [sign up on Moodle](https://cphbusiness.mrooms.net/mod/choicegroup/view.php?id=779126).
 - Read the assignment carefully, and make sure you understand the requirements.
 - Sketch a class diagram for the project.
 Which entities do you need?
 Which fields should the entities have?
 Which relationships should the entities have?
 - Do some research on how to fetch the data from the TMDb API.
 You can use the [TMDB API reference] to get started.